How to Create a Cozy Cottage-core Vibe in Your Kitchen

 Use woven baskets for snacks (like chips or bread)

-Add ceramic jars or wall pockets for small items
+Add decorate vases or ceramic pockets for small items

 5. Add Whimsical Cottage Accents